shaderLABS/shaderBOT/README.md

 - TOKEN is the discord bot token which you can get by creating a bot application at https://discord.com/developers/applications.
 - PORT is the port the server will run on.
 If not specified, the server will run on port 3001.

+After that, configure `cfg.json`.
+Especially IDs should be updated if to match the setup on your development server.

 To start the project, run:
 ```
 npm run dev